 Some OTC monographs contain professional labeling that provides specific information to health professionals for uses not included in OTC drug labeling.

 18. What monographs contain professional labeling?

 OTC drug monographs with professional labeling include those in the following drug categories:

 - Internal analgesics

-24. Where can I find additional information about Office of Nonprescription Products drug products?
+19. Where can I find additional information about the Office of Nonprescription Drugs and nonprescription drug products?